 The patient will isolate in the designated room until their temperature has returned to normal for at least 72 hours (without the use of fever-reducing meds) AND other symptoms have subsided, AND at least 7 days have passed since the first symptoms appeared.
 Symptoms can subside one day then come back the next, which is why the timing is important.
 If the caretaker does have to enter the patient’s bedroom, wear a mask, eye protection, and gloves, then disinfect yourself after leaving; wash your hands and face at least.
 The caretaker should avoid entering the patient’s room, if at all possible, until the patient is recovered.

 If possible, the patient and caretaker should also have separate bathrooms.
 If you have only one bathroom, the caretaker should wipe it down with disinfectant after every use—both by the patient and the caretaker.
 There is no such thing as over-cleaning when it comes to coronavirus!

-The caretaker may want to wear a mask and at least keep their toiletries in a separate room, including your toothbrush.
-Brush your teeth in the kitchen sink instead, and bring only your necessaries, such as shampoo, into the bathroom when you need to use them.
+The caretaker may want to wear a mask and at least keep their toiletries in a separate room, including a toothbrush.
+Brush your teeth in the kitchen sink instead, and bring only your necessary toiletries into the bathroom when you need to use them.

-Each adult in the house should pack a small bag with at least a week’s worth of clean clothes so that everyone has their bag ready to go to their respective rooms.
+Each adult in the house should pack a small bag with at least a week’s worth of clean clothes so that everyone has a bag ready to go to their respective bedroom (either designated patient room or caretaker room).
 If the patient stays in the shared room, caretakers will not want to go in the patient’s room for clean clothes.

 Some of the common things (painkillers, decongestant, tissues) you can put in the patient room now.
-Bring other items to the room according to the needs of the patient who ends up there.
+Bring other items to the room according to the needs of the patient.
 Here’s what you’ll need.